 - Application Questions

-For example, if James Bond applies online and matches the email of a candidate named Harry Potter.
-Greenhouse can only choose one name to display, so the name belonging to the older profile will be removed and added to the Activity Feed for posterity.
+Example: If James Bond applies online and matches the email of a candidate named Harry Potter, Greenhouse can only choose one name to display, so the name belonging to the older profile will be removed and added to the Activity Feed for posterity.
 If they applied to different jobs, though, each one could have a separate source associated with each job.
 For fields that support many entries, like phone number or address, we will simply save everything in a big list and let you decide which one to use later.

 - A candidate or prospect is created by a third-party integration (like Entelo, Hired, or Connectifier).